TheCarsonWest/nerd-emoji/python/ndarray Explained.md

 * **Broadcasting:**  NumPy's broadcasting rules allow operations between arrays of different shapes under certain conditions, simplifying code and improving performance.  [[Broadcasting Explained]]

-* **Memory efficiency:**  `ndarrays` store data in contiguous memory locations, unlike Python lists which can be scattered.
+* **Memory efficiency:**  `ndarrays` store data in contiguous memory locations, unlike Python [[Lists]] which can be scattered.
 This improves data access speeds and reduces memory overhead.

 * **Slicing and indexing:**  Powerful slicing and indexing mechanisms allow for easy selection and manipulation of array elements and subarrays.